Ranji Trophy: Can Aditya Tare do a star turn for Mumbai as captain?

-After Suryakumar Yadav's resignation, selectors opt for 'keeper-batsman as captain
+After Suryakumar Yadav's resignation, selectors opt for wicketkeeper-batsman as captain; former coach Sulakshan says Tare was offerd captaincy during the last season

 This is a season of plenty for Mumbai cricket — plenty of drama and plenty of lows.
 On Sunday, Suryakumar Yadav resigned as captain after Mumbai's innings defeat to Tamil Nadu at Chennai.